LinDA-tools/RDF2Any/README.md

 RDF2Any
 =======

-All tools necessary for RDF2Any, including convereters
+All tools necessary for RDF2Any, including converters

 Installation
 ------------